AliceO2Group/analysis-framework/docs/gettingstarted/installing.md

 In general, it's good practice to run `aliBuild clean` always after `aliBuild build`.

-This might not be enough, as aliBuild will not delete any build directory pointed to by a symlink that has "latest" in its name, even when that build is not needed by any other package anymore.
+This might not be enough, as aliBuild will not delete any build directory pointed to by a symlink that has "latest" in its name, even when that build is not needed by any other package any more.
 Manual intervention is therefore sometimes needed.

 ### Deep cleanup